 New studies and unpublished studies of relevance are identified by the review team through periodic public calls for studies.
-For the first review of the evidence, a public call for studies was distributed in September 2009 to 43 research organizations, professional associations, and university-affiliated research centers (see Table A.3 for list).
-Authors were given approximately six weeks to submit materials.
+For the first review of the evidence, a public call for studies was distributed in September 2009 to 43 research organizations, professional associations, and university-affiliated research centers.
+For the first update to the review, a new call for studies was distributed in December 2010 to an expanded list of over 400 research organizations, professional associations, research centers, and individuals.
+Authors are given approximately six weeks to submit materials.